Charles Edward, Duke of Saxe-Coburg and Gotha: Upbringing and education

-Public duties were a part of the royal family's functions, though Aronson suggests that they were naïve about the deeply unpleasant conditions in which much of the British population lived.
+Public duties, such as attending public events and providing patronage to charities, were a part of the royal family's functions.
+Aronson suggests that while they possessed "a highly developed sense of duty and responsibility", they were naïve about the deeply unpleasant conditions in which much of the British population lived.
 Charles Edward's mother was—unusually for a German aristocrat—especially interested in social issues and, according to Alice, the children were encouraged to sympathise with others and engage in charitable work.
-Charles Edward developed an interest in military and royal occasions at a young age.
-He was given his first ceremonial position in the Seaforth Highlanders regiment of the British Army as a child.
-Victoria mentioned the five-year-old Prince wearing the "full uniform of the Seaforth Highlanders" in her diary.
-Shortly before his 13th birthday, Charles Edward participated in a parade for the Diamond Jubilee of Queen Victoria.
-The boy climbed on the roof of Buckingham Palace to see the assembled crowds before the event.
-He was described in contemporary press reports as being the most well-received participant.
+Alice felt that "discipline at home and familiarity with the troubles of others ... cultivated in us [children] a sense of responsibility, poise and self-control."

 Historian Hubertus Büschel indicates that the British royal family had high expectations for their young members' education.
 Charles Edward's first teacher was a governess called "Mrs Potts" who taught him together with his sister.
 The siblings developed a lifelong interest in history from her lessons where they were allowed to play-act historical scenes.
 He was then sent to school without his sister, studying in the privately funded public school system.
 Charles Edward attended two prep schools, firstly Sandroyd School in Surrey, (Note: Now located in Wiltshire.) and later Park Hill School in Lyndhurst.
 In a 1896 diary entry, Queen Victoria mentioned meeting the headmaster of the latter school "Mr Rawnsley" and his wife.
 She commented that: "All they said was most satisfactory.
 He seems to be very careful & kind."

+Charles Edward developed an interest in military and royal occasions at a young age.
+He was given his first ceremonial position in the Seaforth Highlanders regiment of the British Army as a child.
+Victoria mentioned the five-year-old Prince wearing the "full uniform of the Seaforth Highlanders" in her diary.
+Shortly before his 13th birthday, Charles Edward participated in a parade for the Diamond Jubilee of Queen Victoria.
+The boy climbed on the roof of Buckingham Palace to see the assembled crowds before the event.
+He was described in contemporary press reports as being the most well-received participant.

 In 1898 the prince enrolled at Eton College and his mother hoped he would eventually go on to Oxford University.
-Press reports sometimes accused the boy of behaving self-importantly at school.
+Press reports sometimes accused the boy of behaving self-importantly at school, refusing to complete mandatory chores as he considered them a "degradation".
 He was happy at Eton and looked back nostalgically at his time at that school throughout his life.
 Aronson described the prince in his early teens as "small, blue-eyed, exceptionally handsome and highly strung".
 He was not expected to grow up to be a particularly prominent person.